“The Smart Prison: unravelling the meaning of SMART in the context of prison and probation services”

 What technologies do you use to support incarcerated individuals or people under supervision in the community?

-How do you assure the technologies you use are fit for purpose, easy to use, accessible, and effective?
+How do you ensure the technologies you use are fit for purpose, easy to use, accessible, and effective?

-Are technologies used to maintain social wellbeing of individuals and support them on the longer term?
+Are technologies used to maintain the social wellbeing of individuals and support them in the longer term?

 How do you address the need for sustainable, strategic and future-proof digital solutions in your organisation, including ongoing affordability?